 Not sure what bird was this, maybe a Japanese bird?

-Not too long ago the water has invited ducks and Japanese cranes.
+Then the water invited ducks and Japanese cranes.

-Random people encounter: (L) A dog master.
-(R) A drunk Japanese guy thrown into the water by his drunk friends.
+Random people encounter: A dog master.
+A drunk Japanese guy thrown into the water by his drunk friends.
 Alcohol drinking in public places is legal in the place during this season.

 There were also a number of food stalls as we walked, mostly street foods, but Josh chose to have turkey leg.
 It was good!